tgalton/Bes/README.md

 ### Setup Bes backend
 The application uses [Python 3.9](https://www.python.org/downloads/release/python-390/).
 To manage the python environment and the dependencies, we use [Poetry](https://python-poetry.org/).
 To install all dependencies, run `poetry install`.
 Then to run the project, run `poetry run python manage.py runserver`.

+If the database does not exist, run `poetry run python manage.py migrate`.
+If you want to create a super user in the database, run `poetry run python manage.py createsuperuser`.